hculp/weather-dashboard/README.md

 ## Description

 This is a weather dashboard created using openweathermap APIs.
 The APIs used are the Current and 5 day Forecast.
 When a user searches with a city name, then the current and future five day forecast conditions are displayed for that city.
 The city is then added to the search history.
-For each weather conditions displayed, the city name, date, icon of weather confition, temperature, humidity, and speed for both current weather and 5 day forecast.
+For each weather conditions displayed, the city name, date, icon of weather confition, temperature, humidity, and wind speed for both current weather and 5 day forecast.
 When a user clicks on a city from the search history, the current and future weather conditions display for that city.
 When a user clears the search history, then all prior searches are removed and the weather conditions are emptied and hidden from display.

 ## Table of Contents